 - Bodø airport (international, requires a short flight to Svolvær or Leknes airports, or a ferry)

-Fastest: Fly to Svolvær airport (or Leknes airport) via Bodø international airport
+Fastest: Fly to Svolvær airport (or Leknes airport) via Bodø airport

 Fly to Evenes (Harstad/Narvik) airport with SAS or Norwegian, rent a car (see below), drive 3 hours to Lillevik.
 Or take the airport bus, Flybussen, to Svolvær – which also takes about 3 hours.

-This can be almost as fast as flying to Svolvær.
-The drive is scenic.
+Flying to Evenes can be almost as fast as flying to Svolvær.
+The 3 hour drive is scenic, but can be “difficult” in winter.

 Getting around in Lofoten: Get a car